-For teachers at registered Cambridge schools a range of additional support materials for specific syllabuses is available online from Teacher Support, our secure online support for Cambridge teachers.
-Go to http://teachers.cie.org.uk (username and password required).
+For teachers at registered Cambridge schools a range of additional support materials for specific syllabuses is available online from the School Support Hub.
+Go to www.cambridgeinternational.org/support (username and password required).
+If you do not have access, speak to the School Support coordinator at your school.